libsdl-org/SDL/docs/README-migration.md

 SDL_GetAndroidExternalStorageState() takes the state as an output parameter and returns 0 if the function succeeds or a negative error code if there was an error.

-SDL_AndroidRequestPermission is no longer a blocking call; the caller now provides a callback function that fires when a response is available.
+SDL_RequestAndroidPermission is no longer a blocking call; the caller now provides a callback function that fires when a response is available.

 SDL_iPhoneSetAnimationCallback() and SDL_iPhoneSetEventPump() have been renamed to SDL_SetiOSAnimationCallback() and SDL_SetiOSEventPump(), respectively.
 SDL2 has had macros to provide this new name with the old symbol since the introduction of the iPad, but now the correctly-named symbol is the only option.

+SDL_GetDXGIOutputInfo() now returns the standard int error code.

 The following functions have been removed:
 * SDL_RenderGetD3D11Device() - replaced with the "SDL.renderer.d3d11.device" property